Badgerati/Pode/docs/Tutorials/Routes/LoginPage.md

 # Creating a Login Page

-This is mostly a pure example of have a website with a login and home page - with a logout button.
+This is mostly a pure example of having a website with a login and home page - with a logout button.
 The pages will all be done using `.pode` files, and authentication will be done using Form authentication with sessions.

 !!! info
     This full example can be seen on GitHub in `examples/web-auth-form.ps1`.